sahasramesh/word-scrape/README.md

 Python program that takes in letters as input and returns every word that can be made with those letters.
 Inspired by the iPhone game Wordscapes.

 ## Set up notes
+In order to run any of this code, you will to have Python 3 or later installed on your computer.
+Click [here](https://www.python.org/downloads/) to download.

-To run this file, download the word_finder.py and everyword.rtf files in this repository.
+After downloading Python, download the word_finder.py and everyword.rtf files in this repository.
 Move them to the Documents file on your computer.

 Next open the Command Prompt or Terminal (depending on if you're using a Windows computer or a Mac).

-Before running the program, you will have to install a module called PySimpleGUI in order to be able to run the graphical user interface that is built into word_finder.py.
+Before running the program, you will have to install a module called [PySimpleGUI](https://pysimplegui.readthedocs.io/en/latest/) in order to be able to run the graphical user interface in word_finder.py.
 To do so, type in

 `pip install PySimpleGUI`